Who is the True Villain of "Flowers in the Attic"?

 Teen narrator Cathy Dollanganger and her three siblings are devastated after the loss of their loving father.
 Cathy's mother Corrine, unable to provide for her family, decides to move back in with her rich parents; however, Corrine's father long ago cut ties with her after she married her half-uncle.
 Corrine tells her children they must secretly live in the mansion's attic or the family won't inherit a dime.
 With her mother Olivia's stern assistance, Corrine locks her children upstairs and claims to begin making amends with her father to secure her family's wealth.
 Meanwhile, Olivia sternly brings the kids food, severely punishing them whenever they act out.

 After three years pass and several horrid incidents take place (more on that later), the children learn the truth: Corrine's father died months ago and she's slowly trying to poison the kids (successfully killing Cory with hidden rat poison) to avoid the clause of his will that states she loses her inheritance if any kids of hers are ever discovered.
 Barely alive, the surviving children escape the mansion, and Cathy swears revenge.

 However, things aren't quite so simple.
 Who was really poisoning the kids and why?
-What were the characters' intentions?
-With subtle implied messages (and sequel novels), we can begin aligning the many puzzle pieces of this surprisingly intricate young adult's book.
+What was each character's intention?
+With subtle implied messages (and several sequel novels), we can begin aligning the many puzzle pieces of this surprisingly intricate young adult's book.

 Eldest child Chris is likable throughout 95% of the story.
 A good son and brother, he reassures his siblings, studies hard, and believes in his mother's sincerity for as long as possible.
 When food stops coming to the attic, Chris goes so far as slitting his own wrists for the sake of allowing young twins Cory and Carrie to drink his blood for nourishment.